-JavaScript: How do we verify your solutions?
+JavaScript: How we check your solutions

 ● test